 About half of an EDC kit is the items that you can fit into your wallet and into your pockets.
-With recent events that have happened around the world like the bombing at the Boston Marathon and the attack in Paris, many more people realize that life can change in an instant.
+With many critical events happening around the world including in the U.S., France, and Belgium, many more now realize that life can change in an instant.

 Personal trauma, accidents, terrorism, natural disasters, they all have one thing in common: they are unpredictable.
 You may not have time to get to your car in the parking lot or to get to your locker at work for your purse.

 You may be trapped with only the items you have on your person to use as a resource to help yourself and the people around you, including your children.

 It only takes being in the wrong place at the wrong time for you and possibly your family to be suddenly fighting for your life.
 Your EDC items are the items that you carry with you every single day, no matter where you are going or what you are doing.

 Since accidents, emergencies, and other crisis events are largely unpredictable, the EDC is the only way that you can be prepared if and when something happens.